degreepath/catalog-differ/2017-2018/biology.req.md

 troubleshooting.
 Students in a non-laboratory investigative course will practice sophistication in evaluating the primary literature, as well as independence in assembling and synthesizing ideas from that literature.
 Not all level III biology courses meet this requirement.
-Specifically,  BIO 394 does not count toward the biology major, and any 300-level courses worth less than a full credit (  BIO 375  , and any 0.5 credit  BIO 396  courses) cannot fulfill the Level III requirement.
+Specifically, BIO 394 does not count toward the biology major, and any 300-level courses worth less than a full credit (BIO 375, and any 0.5 credit BIO 396 courses) cannot fulfill the Level III requirement.
 Sometimes Level III topics courses in other departments like Environmental Studies can count as the Level III biology course.
 Students should consult catalog descriptions for each level III course